AdobeDocs/commerce-operations.en/help/implementation-playbook/project-scope/requirement-checklists.md

 - Will Adobe Commerce issue a return RMA?

-- Capture refund information inAdobe Commerce?
+- Capture refund information in Adobe Commerce?

 - Will you require online order tracking for a registered customer?